 The Marriage Proposal Etiquette That Every Gentleman Should Master

-As if meeting the right person isn’t enough of a struggle, then comes the bonus of asking this right person whether they want to spend the rest of their life with you.
-Hollywood, romantic novels and businesses that stand to gain from the joyful occasion have raised expectations around this special moment to the point that many gentlemen dread it.
-But, on the positive side, if you do it right you will only have to do it once!
+Meeting the right person is difficult enough and then comes the bonus of asking this person to spend the rest of their life with you.
+Hollywood and romantic novels have raised expectations around this special moment to the point that many men dread it.
+On the positive side, it’s the type of thing you’ll (probably) only do once!

 9 top tips on how to propose

 If by spontaneous you mean popping the question without preparing an extravagant setting, absolutely.
 If, however, you mean spontaneously proposing to someone you barely know, the old saying warns “marry at haste, repent at leisure”.

 Contrary to what movies may have you think, there’s no “correct” way to do this because the “perfect” proposal is the one that was planned with your partner’s personality in mind.
 Some may want an audience and others privacy.
 Some will be dreaming of a Parisian restaurant and others of a secluded beach or the comfort of home.
 Do what feels right for you and use words that come from your heart.